DKFZ-ODCF/ACEseqWorkflow/Readme.md

 #### Other

 If you do not want to use Conda, you can get a complete list of all packages and package versions Conda would install from the `resources/configurationFiles/conda.yaml`.

+## Prepackaged files

+There are two different packaged versions of ACEseq and Roddy available.
+One is a prepackaged zip file with a full Roddy / Plugin setup and different scripts to install everything properly.
+The second one is a dockerized version of the workflow.
+You can download both formats here: (http://bfg-nfs3.ipmb.uni-heidelberg.de).

+Further information about the usage of both versions can be found at our Read The Docs website: (http://aceseq.readthedocs.io).